Six Medical Myths Busted - Total Health Magazine

 Medical Myth 1: Skinny People Live Longer

-Being overweight won’t kill you—it may even help you live longer.
-That’s the latest from a study that analyzed data on 11,326 Canadian adults ages 25 and older who were followed over a 12- year period.
-The report, published online recently in the Journal of Obesity, found that, overall, people who were overweight but not obese were actually less likely to die than people of normal weight.
+Being overweight won’t kill you — it may even help you live longer.
+That’s the latest from a study that analyzed data on 11,326 Canadian adults ages 25 and older who were followed over a 12-year period.
+The report, published online recently week in the journal Obesity, found that, overall, people who were overweight but not obese were actually less likely to die than people of normal weight.
 By contrast, people who were underweight were more likely to die than those of average weight.
 Their risk of dying was 73 percent higher than that of normal weight people, while the risk of dying for those who were overweight was 17 percent lower than for people of normal weight.
 The finding adds to a simmering scientific controversy over the optimal weight for adults.

 Medical Myth 2: Salt is Bad for You